-It is good practice for you to clearly define behavioral expectations in the syllabus and discuss these expectations with students during the first class meeting.
+It is good practice for you to clearly define behavioral expectations in the syllabus and discuss this with students during the first class meeting.
 It may also be helpful to attend one of the disruptive behavior workshops which are offered throughout the year.

 There may be times when you are uncertain if a particular behavior is disruptive.
-Rather than not acting, hoping that the situation will go away, or waiting to see if the situation worsens, faculty are encouraged to complete a CARES report form and notify their Division Dean.
-The CSM Assessment, Response and Evaluation of Students (CARES) is a behavioral intervention team on campus available to assist faculty and staff with students exhibiting behaviors which are of concern.
+Rather than not acting, hoping that the situation will go away, or waiting to see if the situation worsens, consult with your Division Dean, Vice President of Student Services and Psychological Services.
 These individuals have considerable experience with students and can help assess the situation and suggest options congruent with your way of working with students.
 Your colleagues have reported that such coaching has frequently helped achieve a resolution that avoids formal disciplinary action.